Full Screen Plate Tectonics

 = Natural History = Best viewed Large =

 After cutting straight across and right through this mighty thrust-faulted landform, the North Nahanni River turns 90 degrees and follows the aptly named Battlement Range.
-A thick section of limestone has been pushed up into the sky along with a veneer of 'skid-greasing' shale now draped like black curtains on the cliffs and scree slopes.
+A thick section of limestone has been pushed up on top of itself into the sky along with a veneer of 'skid-greasing' shale now draped like black curtains on the cliffs and scree slopes.

 A mid-river encounter with a swimming lynx will soon take place.
 Watercraft is a 16 ft Coleman freighter canoe.
 The muddy river is often shallow enough to tap bottom with my paddle so I cannot make use of my small kicker until I reach the Mackenzie River.

-Zoom into flickr's dot on the map for this photo to see the braided channels of the North Nahanni River, Mackenzie Mountains, Northwest Territories, Canada.
+Zoom into my location dot on flickr's map to see the braided channels of the North Nahanni River, Mackenzie Mountains, Northwest Territories, Canada.